 The process of separating your target audience into groups that act

 similarly.
 Messaging will ideally be tailored to specific segments in a way that reflects their specific experiences or interests.
 In a Marketing Automation platform, these segments can be turned into lists and then used to send targeted and tailored messages.

 A site visitor is anyone who lands on a website.
 And more often than not, they’re anonymous.
-An IP look-up is therefor required to determine who they are, where they’ve come from, and much more about their behaviors and traits.
-Reverse IP look-ups typically work only on businesses as opposed to individual visitors.
-Analysis of a site visitor can be used to suggest specific options for content or desired actions on a website.
+An IP lookup is therefore required to determine who they are, where they’ve come from, and much more about their behaviors and traits.
+Reverse IP lookups typically work only on businesses as opposed to individual visitors.
+Analysis of a site visitor can be used to suggest specific options for the content or desired actions on a website.

 Social media websites and applications allow users to create and share content or to participate in social networking.
 Hundreds of millions of online users have flocked to social media with the aspirational promise of making new connections, sharing valued content, and building community in real time over the web.
 Blogs were the first form of social media, but in recent years, most social media applications tend to exist within the context of a widely used, proprietary platform.
 Facebook, Twitter, LinkedIn, Instagram, and Snap are examples of social media platforms.
 Social media has placed a significant new burden on organizations that market online.
 That’s because continually thinking and acting like a publisher does not align with the skill sets and resources in most organizations.

 This refers to social media visitors who are guided towards the sales funnel and ultimately become sales.
 Social Media Engagement usually refers to any kind of interaction by a visitor with a brand’s social media profiles.
 A “like” on Facebook or a “retweet” on Twitter are examples of this type of interaction.